Helen Storrow: Family and progressive roots

-Helen's maternal grandfather was, like her father, ambivalent at best about the issue of women's suffrage, but that didn't prevent Helen's grandmother from actively campaigning on behalf of political equality.
+Storrow's maternal grandfather was, like her father, ambivalent at best about the issue of women's suffrage, but that didn't prevent Storrow's grandmother from actively campaigning on behalf of political equality.
 Martha Wright helped to organize the first suffrage convention at Seneca Falls in 1848, prepared the final draft of Elizabeth Cady Stanton's Declaration of Sentiments, and briefly served as president of the National Woman's Suffrage Association before her death in 1874.
 Martha's role in the suffrage movement has been largely overshadowed due to the fame of her older sister, the feminist, abolitionist, and Quaker minister, Lucretia (Coffin) Mott.

-The Wrights lived at just a walking distance from the Osborne mansion, and played a significant role in the upbringing of the Osborne children, including Helen.
+The Wrights lived at just a walking distance from the Osborne mansion, and played a significant role in the upbringing of the Osborne children, including Storrow.
 David Wright came to live with the Osbornes a few years after Martha's death, and spent the remainder of his life with Eliza's family, dying at a ripe old age in 1897.
 Martha Wright's friends and fellow reformers, individuals like Frederick Douglass, Elizabeth Cady Stanton, Susan B. Anthony, and Anna Howard Shaw, were regular guests in the Osborne home.

-Helen's aunt, Ellen (Wright) Garrison, was also involved in the fight for suffrage.
+Storrow's aunt, Ellen (Wright) Garrison, was also involved in the fight for suffrage.
 She was an active member of the National American Woman Suffrage Association, campaigning with her sister-in-law, Fanny Garrison Villard.
 Ellen married William Lloyd Garrison Jr., a wool merchant, and the eldest son of "the Great Emancipator", abolitionist William Lloyd Garrison Sr. The younger Garrison was an abolitionist, pacifist, an opponent of Jim Crow laws and the Chinese Exclusion Act, an advocate of women's suffrage, Henry George's single tax, free trade, equality for Freedmen and immigrants, and a founding member of the American Anti-Imperialist League.

 His younger brother, Francis Jackson Garrison, served as the first president of the Boston chapter of the N.A.A.C.P.
-Helen's cousin, Eleanor Garrison, graduated from Smith College, and worked for Carrie Chapman Catt as an organizer at the New York office of the National American Woman Suffrage Association.
+Storrow's cousin, Eleanor Garrison, graduated from Smith College, and worked for Carrie Chapman Catt as an organizer at the New York office of the National American Woman Suffrage Association.
 Continuing the family tradition of social reform, Eleanor later worked for several years as secretary of Armitage House Settlement in New York City.